Harvard & the Legacy of Slavery Student Grant Program

 - and the value it would add to understanding and reckoning with the legacy of slavery at Harvard.

-Funds cannot be used for travel or travel-related expenses, in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.

 Any currently enrolled undergraduate or graduate student at Harvard is eligible to apply.
 Students on leaves of absence are not eligible.

-All summer Harvard & the Legacy of Slavery projects must be completed by the end of August 2021.
+All Harvard & the Legacy of Slavery projects must be completed by the end of May 2022.

 Grant recipients will be required to submit a brief final report on their project.
 They will also be asked whether they would be willing to present their project (at a public event, to the selection committee, or in another setting, as appropriate).

-Funds cannot be used for travel or travel-related expenses, in accordance with University guidelines.
+Requests for funds to be used for travel or travel-related expenses will be considered on a case-by-case basis in accordance with University guidelines.

 Yes, you may apply to multiple funding programs at the same time.
 However, a single project can only be funded by one grant program at a time.